Lesbian Space Princess: Production

 The film was greenlit for production under the South Australian Film Corporation and Adelaide Film Festival's Film Lab: New Voices mentoring and funding initiative, following the inaugural round of the scheme in 2021, which led to sci-fi thriller Monolith premiering at the 2022 Adelaide Film Festival and enjoying international success.
 The Lesbian Space Princess team were eligible for up to in screen production grant funding for their script.

 Lesbian Space Princess is the debut feature film for Emma Hough Hobbs and Leela Varghese, who wrote and directed the film.
 Hough Hobbs is an artist, and writer/director Varghese a former award-winner at Tropfest.
 The film was produced by Tom Phillips of We Made A Thing Studios.

-In May 2024, Adelaide Film Festival launched its "Adelaide Film Festival Goes to Cannes" program, partnering with Cannes Film Festival's film market, the Marché du Film, to showcase five local projects in an official presentation; Lesbian Space Princess was one of the five chosen, and Leela Varghese joined nine other emerging filmmakers at Cannes.
+The story is inspired by the filmmakers' own lives.
 The graphic artists who worked on the film used Toon Boom Harmony, VFX, and high-end compositing.
 The production team worked at Artisan Post Group's space at Lot Fourteen, Adelaide, who worked on post-production of the Netflix series Stateless and ABC series Aftertaste, among others.

-Music was composed by Michael Darren and Matthew Hadley, and Ben Fernandez did the editing.
+The film's soundtrack was composed by Michael Darren and Matthew Hadley, while Ben Fernandez contributed to its editing.

-Hough Hobbs and Fernandez are both graduates of Flinders University's Creative Arts degrees.

-Themes

-The story, inspired by the filmmakers' own lives, includes themes that relate to LGBTQI people, and themes include the importance of self-worth and self-love, feeling free to take up space, and being comfortable with your own company.
+In May 2024, Adelaide Film Festival launched its "Adelaide Film Festival Goes to Cannes" program, partnering with Cannes Film Festival's film market, the Marché du Film, to showcase five local projects in an official presentation; Lesbian Space Princess was one of the five chosen, and Leela Varghese joined nine other emerging filmmakers at Cannes.

+In November 2025, in an interview with JoySauce, Varghese and Hobbs said they had been dating one another and applied to an initiative for first-time directors, and were surprised they got picked, with Varghese praising Azeez's talent and voice as "magnetic," noting Azeez had been in "every single short film" she had ever made, and found the film's ascent exciting, "empowering", and "enriching."
+When asked about awareness of transphobia in feminism when writing the film, Varghese noted that she was painfully aware and was not "afraid for it to be a source of conversation", while calling transphobia in the UK as "really scary."
+Hughes said she, and Varghese, were conscious of the symbology around the labrys, saying it "used to be a TERF symbol" and that they debated including it, but added it in because "it should belong to all lesbians, including trans lesbians," while noting that Queen Leanne, a trans woman, summons "the labrys in trans colors" and felt that the "positive representation of inclusion was more powerful" than possible negatives.
+Hughes also said that the film looked like a cartoon but felt "like an anime," calling it a mix of Invader Zim and Adventure Time, with "a really queer lens on it."